kakaeriol/GNN_ERC/README.md

 ## Reference

 <a id = "1">[1]</a>
-eepanway Ghosal, Navonil Majumder, Soujanya Poria, Niyati Chhaya, and Alexander Gelbukh.
+Deepanway Ghosal, Navonil Majumder, Soujanya Poria, Niyati Chhaya, and Alexander Gelbukh.
 Dialoguegcn: A graph convolutional neural network for emotion recognition in conversation.
 In Proceedings of the 2019 Conference on Empirical Methods in Natural Language